d-luca/task_board/README.md

 ### App Won't Open After Installation

 1. Check the log file: Help → Open Log File (or `%APPDATA%\taskboard\logs\`)
-2. Ensure you have a stable internet connection (first run downloads MongoDB binaries)
-3. Wait up to 5 minutes on first launch for MongoDB setup
+2. Ensure **Docker** is running (Docker Desktop started)
+3. Ensure the MongoDB container is running: `docker ps` should show `taskboard_mongo`
 4. Try running as administrator if permission errors occur

 ### MongoDB Connection Issues

-- **Development**: Ensure Docker is running (`docker ps` should show `dt_mongo`)
-- **Production**: Check logs for detailed error messages
-- **Network**: If behind a proxy, MongoDB download may fail
+- **Docker MongoDB (default)**:
+  - Check that the `taskboard_mongo` container is running and listening on port `27018`
+  - View container logs with `pnpm mongo:logs` or `docker logs taskboard_mongo`
+- **Custom MongoDB URI**: If using `MONGODB_URI`, verify the URI and that the instance is reachable

 ### Loading Screen Stuck

-- If stuck for more than 5 minutes, close and restart the app
+- If stuck for more than 1–2 minutes, close and restart the app
-- Check internet connection
+- Check that Docker and the MongoDB container are running
-- Review logs for timeout or network errors
+- Review logs for connection timeouts or authentication errors
-- Try deleting `%APPDATA%\taskboard\mongodb-binaries` and restarting

 ## 🙏 Acknowledgments